- CHILD CARE SEARCH

 |8||Hours of operation||Operation hours are not flexible||More flexibility for individual schedules||Most flexibility for individual schedules|

 |9||Potential for staff turnover||Highest potential staff turnover||Consistent primary caregivers||Consistent primary caregivers|

 |10||Tax implications||Payments are tax deductible *||Payments are tax deductible *||Tax implications ^|

 * If you use unlicensed care that should be licensed in Delaware, you cannot take it as a tax deduction.
 Please check with your tax expert to find out the details for your individual family.

 ^ There are tax implications both for the parent and the provider when using in-home care (care that takes place in the child’s home).
 Please check with your tax expert to find out the details for your individual family.

 The Office of Child Care Licensing (OCCL) regularly visits child care providers to review that basic health and safety standards are being followed.
 These records are available to the public.

 They can be found on each provider’s record by searching OCCL.

 Also, you can return to the Home page and search “Looking in Delaware.”

-Quality Rating and Improvement System (QRIS)
+Quality Improvement System (QIS)